 If you suffer from heartburn, you’re not alone.
 About 50 million Americans also have heartburn, with almost half experiencing symptoms daily.
 Standard treatments include antacids which neutralize the acid, and over the counter or prescription strength H2 blockers or proton pump inhibitors that actually block your body’s ability to produce acid.

 While Western medicine is focused on neutralizing or decreasing the acid in your stomach, Chinese medicine has a little different take on treating heartburn, which is to understand why it’s happening in the first place.
-If you were to go to an acupuncturist, they would first diagnose your heartburn as having one of a couple of different causes.
+If you were to go to an acupuncture clinic, they would first diagnose your heartburn as having one of a couple of different causes.
 You may have something called a Liver and Stomach disharmony, in which stress and emotional upsets are causing or aggravating your symptoms.
 You might also be diagnosed with something called Food Stagnation, where large meals or hard to digest food is just sitting in your stomach and repeating upwards.
 Or you may have Stomach Heat, in which your stomach is inflamed and irritated.

 Because not all heartburn is created equal in Chinese medicine, any treatment you receive is based on your specific symptoms and underlying pattern.
 Your acupuncturist is likely to combine acupuncture with food therapy and a Chinese herbal formula for best results.